DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## 3. Find out about fees and financial support

-Most international candidates will not be eligible for financial support.
+Many international candidates will not be eligible for financial support.

 You can expect to pay between about £11,000 and £16,000 plus living costs to train; fees vary between training providers.
 Any financial support, including a potential reduction to the home fee rate (which is set at a maximum of £9,250) is dependent on your immigration status.